Deryck Murray: Early and personal life

 Murray was born in Port of Spain, Trinidad and Tobago, and educated at Queen's Royal College; he first played for Trinidad and Tobago national cricket team while still at school.
-He went on to study at the University of Nottingham and Jesus College, Cambridge, earning his Cambridge blue and captaining Cambridge University Cricket Club in 1966.
-Murray married Maureen in 1967; they have two sons.
+He went on to study Economics at Jesus College, Cambridge, earning his Cambridge blue and captaining Cambridge University Cricket Club in 1966.
+He later studied Industrial Economics at the University of Nottingham.
+Murray married Maureen in 1967; he has two sons and a grandson.

 Cricket career

 In his career, Murray played as a wicketkeeper for the national Trinidad and Tobago team as well as playing 62 Tests for the West Indies.
 He was first selected for the West Indies as a 20-year-old, under the captaincy of Frank Worrell; in his maiden series in 1963 he effected a record 24 dismissals.
 Though he never scored a Test century, Murray's right-handed batting in the middle order could be effective.
 During his highest Test score of 91, against India in 1975, he shared a partnership worth 250 runs with Clive Lloyd (who scored 242 not out).

 Probably Murray's most famous performance came in a match in the 1975 Cricket World Cup against Pakistan when he inspired the West Indies to an unlikely and important one-wicket victory with his highest one-day international score of 61 not out, sharing in an unbroken last-wicket stand of 64 with Andy Roberts.
 The West Indies went onto win the final, Murray clinching victory with the run out of Jeff Thomson.
-Murrary also played in the West Indies victory in the final of the second world cup in 1979.
+Murray also played in the West Indies victory in the final of the second world cup in 1979.

 Murray captained the West Indies in one Test against Australia in 1979, and in two one-day internationals.

 Murray played in the English County Championship for Nottinghamshire and Warwickshire.